 Canine dentures can be more easily damaged as dogs use their teeth for chewing and biting of more abrasive materials than humans.

-Porridge was an 8 year old Labradoodle whose gums had deteriorated and 4 teeth had migrated across his mouth, not only affecting the shape of his lower jaw, but also preventing him from chewing properly.
-His owner was understandably concerned when he was not eating his food properly, plus appeared to have a lopsided jaw.
+Porridge was an 8 year old Labradoodle whose gums had deteriorated.
+Four teeth had migrated across his mouth, not only affecting the shape of his lower jaw, but also preventing him from chewing properly.
+His owner was understandably concerned when he was not eating his food properly, plus he appeared to have a lopsided jaw.
 He needed a bone graft initially into his gums, and then 6 months later was fitted with brand new nashers.
 He recovered swiftly and was back to eating up all his food and leftover dinners in no time.
 This case showed dentures can go a long way to restoring functionality and normality into a dog’s day to day life!